hamzaabamboo/thinc-open-house/README.md

 <button @click="quantity += 1">+</button>
 ```

-It turns out that `@click` is a special for attribute for vue, it could be a short function (like this) or a method inside `methods`
+It turns out that `@click` is a special for attribute for vue, You can put a short function (like this) or a method inside `methods` and it will be called once the button is clicked.

 Data part of this file :